Federal judge rules EBR Metro Council violated rights of Alton Sterling protestors at 2017 meeting

 In 2017, Eugene Collins, who as at the time the Director of Prevention & HIV/STD Clinical Services with the HAART clinic, and Michael McClanahan, NAACP Baton Rouge Branch President, tried to speak about the death of Alton Sterling during a Metro Council meeting.
 On the meeting's agenda was the city’s handling of officer-involved shootings.

-Shawn Wilson, who was Mayor Pro Tempore, had the two and several others removed on the basis of council rules only allowing public comments on the items being discussed.
+Scott Wilson, who was Mayor Pro Tempore at the time, had the two and several others, including activist Gary Chambers, removed on the basis of council rules only allowing public comments on the items being discussed.

 McClanahan was removed after he said “I oppose the sewer item because on July the 5th, 2016, Alton Sterling was killed,”, and Collins was removed after he tried to speak on the city’s handling of officer-involved shootings, where he said “I oppose this motion because on July..." prior to his removal, court documents said.